tolgee/documentation/blog/2022-11-04-dont-create-your-own-i18n-library.md

 ## Parameter interpolation

 Sometimes we need to provide a parameter for our translation to be rendered.
-To do so, we have to define some syntax to tell which part of the translated sting is a placeholder.
+To do so, we have to define some syntax to tell which part of the translated string is a placeholder.
 Let's make everything wrapped in curly brackets as a parameter.
 So our data now look like this.

 ```typescript